mr-narender/animeTriviaQuiz/README.md

 * Web application should be on the header part of front-page to dominate the webpage.
 * Should be a one page website that has only web app on display to avoid distracting user from main feature.
 * Should be without lag and have good performance to make experience comfortable and easy.
-* A start page that displays top score and user presses button to begin quiz.
+* A start page where user presses button to begin quiz.
 * End of quiz should show a page to save score by entering name and a choice to restart quiz.

 **Expectations**
 * Visually appealing website that is easy on the eyes and make the UX very positive emotionally.
 * Looks fun and the colour schemes should relax user to enjoy their free time.
-* Satisfy all user goals to the best of ability by including all relevant features, user should feel site was very enjoyable.
+* Satisfy all user goals to the best of ability by including relevant features, user should feel site was very enjoyable.

 ### Design Choices
 ---
 **Fonts**

-I looked for a simple and asthetically pleasing font to match typical holiday themes of relaxations and good times.
+I looked for a simple and asthetically pleasing font to match the manga font style.
 I chose [Bubblegum Sans](https://fonts.google.com/specimen/Bubblegum+Sans?preview.text_type=custom&sidebar.open=true&selection.family=Bubblegum+Sans) for all texts and headers.

 **Colours**

 I chose to use the [Coolors](https://coolors.co/) colour scheme generator to find one suitable for this project.
 Below is a screenshot of the colour scheme.
-They are colours that are pleasant and to look.
+They are colours that are pleasant to look at.

 ![Colour Scheme](wireframes/animeTriviaQuizColours.png)